Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/02-loops,funcs/README.md

 Is a simple c program that calls the fuction write_mee to print "write meeee" and a new line.

 01-alpha_game.c
-This function prototype prints the letters of the alphabeth backwards.
+This function prints the letters of the alphabeth backwards.

+02-agrypnia.c
+This function prints the letters of the alphabet forwards and backwards 10 times using put_me.